mrlt8/docker-wyze-bridge/README.md

 ## Changes in v1.0.0

+⚠️ May need to use `FRESH_DATA=true` on first run if upgrading from an exsisting installation.

-- ✨ NEW: DTLS Firmware support - Bridge should now work with cameras the latest firmware
+- ✨ NEW: DTLS Firmware support - bridge should now work on cameras with the latest firmware
 - ✨ NEW: Wyze Cam Outdoor (WVOD1) support

 [View older changes](https://github.com/mrlt8/docker-wyze-bridge/releases)